 Foreign Language Placement

-Correct placement in foreign language courses is essential for student success.
-Students with any previous experience in a language – in school, at home, through traveling or living abroad, etc., – must see an appropriate advisor to determine the correct placement level before registering for a course in that language.
-Students who are judged by the instructor to be misplaced will be moved to an appropriate-level course during the first week of classes.
-This will ensure not only that students are obtaining the optimal language training for their proficiency level, but also that there is consistency across students in each class.
+Correct placement in foreign language courses is an important consideration for UB students and for teachers of foreign languages.
+See an appropriate advisor for ascertaining correct placement level before registering for a language course.
+Students who are judged to be misplaced by the instructor will be moved to an appropriate-level language course during the first week of classes.
+This will ensure not only that students are obtaining the optimal language training for their level of proficiency, but also that there is consistency in proficiency level across students in each class.

-- Students who have studied a language in high school for one year or less and who have not completed a Regents Examination or equivalent in that language, or students who are embarking on the study of a new language, should enroll in the first-year sequence (e.g. Japanese 101-102, Russian 101-102).
-This two-semester sequence will satisfy the Language and Culture Track within the Global Pathway.
+- Students who have studied a foreign language for less than one year and who have not completed a Regents Examination in that language, or students who are embarking on the study of a new language, should enroll in the first-year sequence (e.g. Japanese 101-102, Russian 101-102).
+This two-semester sequence will satisfy the Foreign Language Track within the Global Integrative Pathway

-- Spanish 104, French 104, Italian 104, German 104, and Chinese 105 are accelerated reviews of the basics of these languages for students who have studied these languages for more than one year and/or passed a Regents Examination or equivalent in the language.
+- Spanish 104, French 104, German 104, and Chinese 105 are accelerated reviews of the basics of these languages for students who have studied these languages for more than one year and/or passed a Regents Examination (or equivalent) in this language.
 These courses are also often appropriate for transfer students with a single semester of introductory language study at another college, especially where the course taken elsewhere does not articulate with a 101 course at UB.
-These Transitional courses will be considered the starting point for the Language and Culture Track.
+These Transitional courses will be considered the starting point for the Foreign Language Track.

-- Russian 104, Chinese 104 and Spanish 171 are courses for Heritage speakers, i.e. students who have good spoken proficiency in one of these languages but have had little or no formal training, including literacy training, in the language.
-These courses will be considered the starting point for the Language and Culture Track.
+- Russian 104, Chinese 104 and Spanish 171 are courses for Heritage speakers, i.e. speakers who have good spoken proficiency in one of these languages but have had little or no formal training, including literacy training, in this language.
+These courses will be considered the starting point for the Foreign Language Track.

-- Students who have completed at least 3 years of language study or have passed a Regents Examination (or equivalent) in the language, and who are capable of doing more advanced work than provided in the Transitional courses (e.g. 104 or 105) will be placed in a second-year first-semester course (or higher) (e.g. Spanish 151, Chinese 201).
-This course (or any higher-level course) will be considered the starting point for the Language and Culture Track.
-This training internationalizes students’ UB experience and provides an excellent foundation for further language study, future study abroad, and internationalization of their studies.
+- Students who have completed at least 3 years of language study and have passed a Regents Examination in that language (or equivalent), and who are capable of doing more advanced work than provided in the Transitional courses (e.g. 104 or 105) will be placed in the first-semester second-year course (or higher) for that language (e.g. Spanish 151, Chinese 201).
+This course (or any higher-level course) will be considered the starting point for the Foreign Language Track.
+Students should consider this training as an important step toward further language study, future study abroad, and internationalization of their studies.